spack/spack/lib/spack/docs/basic_usage.rst

 If ``mpileaks`` depends on other packages, Spack will install the dependencies first.
-It then fetches the ``mpileaks`` tarball, expands it, verifies that it was downloaded without errors, builds it, and installs it in its own directory under ``$SPACK_ROOT/opt``.
-You'll see a number of messages from spack, a lot of build output, and a message that the packages is installed:
+It then fetches the ``mpileaks`` tarball, expands it, verifies that it was downloaded without error, builds it, and installs it in its own directory under ``$SPACK_ROOT/opt``.
+You'll see a number of messages from Spack, a lot of build output, and a message that the packages is installed:

 .. code-block:: console